RitLuck/New_theme/content/technical/2023/05/index.md

 The [Cloud Resume Challenge](https://cloudresumechallenge.dev/docs/the-challenge/) is great as not only am I applying what I've learned but I am also learning new skills and concepts such as JavaScript, html, etc. Its also making me use AWS tools and get familiar with how they work as well as the errors and problems that can occur while using them.

 ## Cloud Resume Challenge basics
 The challenge is to build a static website on the cloud provider of your choice to host your resume along with a visitor counter.
 Sounds pretty simple right?
-So I thought! can you paraphrse.
+So I thought!
 The intent is to build many of the skills and use technologies that Cloud Engineers use on a day-to-day basis.
-I chose AWS as the cloud provider where will be deploying my static website and infrastructure.
+I chose AWS as the cloud provider where I will be deploying my static website and infrastructure.

 ## Certification